Cold DE Applications Are Dead in 2026: Use Referrals

 """

-Personalized LinkedIn InMails get an 18-25% response rate.
-Generic outreach drops to 15-20%.
-The delta is in specificity.
+Personalized LinkedIn InMails get an 18–25% response rate.
+Generic outreach drops to 15–20%.
+The delta is specificity.
 Mention something real.
 Be a human, not a template.

-Here's the bottom line.
-There are 150,000+ data engineers employed in the U.S. right now and 20,000+ new roles created in the past year.
+The bottom-line numbers: 150,000+ data engineers are employed in the U.S. right now.
+20,000+ new roles were created in the past year.
 Average comp sits around $130,000 with a range of $120,000 to $160,000.
 The jobs exist.
 The money is real.
-Data engineering isn't dying; the hiring channel just shifted.
+Data engineering isn’t dying; the hiring channel shifted.

 Play the game.
 Win the prize.